dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 ![A bar graph showing how several sizes of model perform on the high-level nullability tests](images/hl_mypy_vs_grep_models.svg){#fig:hl_scale}

+\todo{We should make this one line per scale instead of one bar per scale}
 We can see the number of fully passing tests for each model in blue.
 Generally speaking, models get better with scale: Pythia-2.8b parameters can pass about half the tests, but we need the much larger